-Category wise, the contribution of the pharmaceutical sector cannot be neglected.
+Category-wise, the contribution of the pharmaceutical sector cannot be neglected.
 The market of the pharmaceutical sector stood at $27 billion in 2006.
 It ranked 9th on the global scale.
-Whereas, by the end of 2011, the pharmaceutical sector had the contribution of $71 billion and stepped up in the ranking table by marginable 6 spots on the global index.
+Whereas, by the end of 2011, the pharmaceutical sector had the contribution of $71 billion and stepped up in the ranking table by marginal 6 spots on the global index.

-In the pharmaceutical sector the total revenue of the top 10 pharmaceutical multinationals in the year was $4 billion.
+In the pharmaceutical sector, the total revenue of the top 10 pharmaceutical multinationals in the year was $4 billion.
 The same figure rose to $10 billion in 2011.
-The figures, facts and data suggest that the healthcare sector in China is a blooming sector.
+The figures, facts, and data suggest that the healthcare sector in China is a booming sector.

-The market size of the medical products stood at $8 billion in 2006
+The market size of the medical products segment in china stood at $8 billion in 2006

-Though the revenue amount has changed considerably but the ranking has improved a slight.
+Though the revenue amount has changed considerably the ranking has improved slightly.
 In 2006 where it stood at 6th, by the end of 2011 it stood at 3rd.

 The leading pharmaceutical companies contribute the major part of the revenues.

 The momentum has shifted considerably.
-This momentum shift has given China the light for the multinational health care companies.
-Years after the reform, the leading pharmaceutical companies contribute the major part of the revenues.
+This momentum shift has given China the light for multinational health care companies.
+Years after the reform, the leading pharmaceutical companies contribute a major part of the revenues.